The Art of Seeing | NYU Langone Health

 Method of Evaluation

-Evaluation will be based on students’ participation during the course and final project presented at the end of the elective.
+Evaluation will be based on students’ participation during the course and two final projects, which will address course material, and be presented at the end of the elective.

 Scheduling Information